tuannvm/slack-mcp-client/README.md

 ## Features

 - ✅ **Multi-Mode MCP Client**:
-  - Server-Sent Events (SSE) for real-time communication
+  - Server-Sent Events (SSE) for real-time communication with automatic retry
   - HTTP transport for JSON-RPC
   - stdio for local development and testing
 - ✅ **Slack Integration**: